-Roger Stone Actively Worked To Get WikiLeaks Founder Julian Assange A ‘Blanket Pardon’, Text Messages Show
+Roger Stone Actively Worked To Get WikiLeaks Founder Julian Assange A ‘Blanket Pardon,’ Text Messages Show

 As the Inquisitr reported earlier this week, Stone now denies having any backchannel communication with WikiLeaks other than through Credico, but Mueller is reportedly investigating more contacts.
 Stone’s claims are also difficult to digest since he had predicted the release of the DNC hacked emails as the “October surprise,” something he now denies to have any knowledge of.

 Stone’s efforts to help Assange get a “blanket pardon” are important for two reasons.
-First, it points towards a scenario where Stone was aware that WikiLeaks was planning to release the hacked DNC emails to profit Trump in the presidential race and that Assange could subsequently be charged of a crime.
+First, it points towards a scenario where Stone was aware that WikiLeaks was planning to release the hacked DNC emails to profit Trump in the presidential race and that Assange could subsequently be charged with a crime.
 In fact, reports suggested earlier this week that Stone had bragged about coordinating with WikiLeaks.
 Second, and perhaps even more importantly, Stone’s efforts to get Assange a pardon while Mueller continues to investigate WikiLeaks’ role could well be construed as “obstruction of justice” by Mueller, as noted by Paul Rosenzweig, a former senior counsel to Kenneth Starr on the Whitewater investigation.

 “If Stone worked with WikiLeaks on the release DNC emails, an effort by Stone to try to help Assange secure a pardon could be considered evidence of a conspiracy to obstruct justice.”